Cottage cheese boycott: Government response

 As a result of the public protest, the opposition parties initiated a debate on the matter in the Knesset.
 Finance Minister Yuval Steinitz and Prime Minister Benjamin Netanyahu announced that they would consider importing dairy products to create competition in the Israeli dairy market.
 In addition, the Israeli minister of finance announced that the price of dairy products, which is regulated by the government, would continue to be regulated.
 State Comptroller Micha Lindenstrauss announced that he would investigate the rising cost of dairy products.
 Knesset Speaker Reuven Rivlin attacked the Tnuva cooperative when he stated, "You purchase a domestic product, but the money goes abroad."

-The Kadmi Committee appointed to study the issue found that the profit margin of retail chains was the main cause for the price rises, followed by the margin of the large dairy manufacturers.
+The Kedmi Committee appointed to study the issue found that the profit margin of retail chains was the main cause for the price rises, followed by the margin of the large dairy manufacturers.
 Israeli dairy farmers were the least to blame.
 Following the recommendations of the committee, the Minister of Finance signed a bill to reduce customs on the import of hard cheeses.
 Israeli dairy farmers, who considered themselves likely to sustain the most damage from the implementation of the new reduced customs bill, began protesting against it.
 In February 2014, Israeli Economy Minister Naftali Bennett lowered import duties on a variety of dairy products such as butter and yogurt by 80%, although these reduced tariffs came with quotas to help small Israeli companies increase their share in the market and encourage competition.

 On December 30, 2013, the Israeli government imposed price controls on Tnuva, forcing the prices of dairy products to go down by about 20%.
 This decision had been preceded by an investigation of the market by an accountant hired by the government, which found that Tnuva's prices were "excessive and unreasonable".